 Allow yourself to feel

 After identifying the emotion, let it happen..whether it’s sadness, write something down or allow yourself to cry..one of the best things to do to relieve emotion, I promise you we feel better afterwards.
 It can be a bit scary especially if you ignore your feelings, but these are the first steps to feeling better and feeling like yourself again.

 After knowing what you are feeling, accept it...accept that you are sad, anxious, angry, and dealing with grief.
-When you finally acknowledge and accept how to feel, you can then figure out why you feel this way..what’s causing this emotion, what triggers this?
-Once you know your triggers, this can help you to feel more comfortable with your emotions and know how to deal with them.
+When you finally acknowledge and accept how to feel, you can then figure out why you feel this way..what’s causing this emotion, and what triggers this?
+Once you know your triggers, they can help you to feel more comfortable with your emotions and know how to deal with them.

 Talk to someone/find an outlet

 Find a support system, if you really can’t do it on your own, try letting out some emotions by talking to someone.
 Whether it’s someone you trust, a close family member, a good friend..and if anything, the guidance counsellor at school or make an appointment with a therapist.
 I honestly wished I took advantage of the guidance counsellor back when I was in high school...I was too afraid to express my problems and emotions to a stranger but at the end of the day, they have a degree and the experience to help you out and also they are free..they are there for you.
 If you’re too worried about talking to someone, which is perfectly okay, have a small journal to write down what you feel.